YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 3.3.1.
 Role based secure access to data per table or report for role
 As the team leader of a qto project
-In order to restrict the certain operations to certain tables for the authenticated roles I want to be able to grant separate read, write and execute access per table and role.
+In order to restrict the certain operations to certain tables for the authenticated app_roles I want to be able to grant separate read, write and execute access per table and role.